 In a two-part interview, Bill Moyers sat down with Eddie Glaude Jr., author of Democracy in Black: How Race Still Enslaves the American Soul and William S. Tod Professor of Religion and African-American Studies at Princeton University.
 Here is the full transcript of part two of their conversation.
-We encourage you to listen to the interview and subscribe to our podcast here.
+We encourage you to listen to the interview.

 Bill Moyers: The argument you make in your book, Democracy in Black, is that if white working people, poor white folks, could see themselves in the same fix as poor black working people — if they could each see that they’re in the same boat of neoliberalism, we’d get the politics that you advocate.